grgalex/nvshare/README.md

 <a name="usage_k8s_conf"/>

 #### (Optional) Configure an `nvshare-scheduler` instance using `nvsharectl`
-> As the scheduler is `DaemonSet`, there is one instance of `nvshare-scheduler` per node.
+> As the scheduler is a `DaemonSet`, there is one instance of `nvshare-scheduler` per node.

 1. Store the Pod name of the instance you want to change in a variable:
       > You can use `kubectl get pods -n nvshare-system` to find the name.